It's Good to Be King (song)

 "It's Good to Be King" is a song by American rock singer-songwriter Tom Petty, released as the third single from his 1994 album Wildflowers.
 It peaked at No. 68 on the Billboard Hot 100, and No. 6 on the Billboard Mainstream Rock chart.

 Review

-On AllMusic, reviewer Matthew Greenwald wrote about the song "One if the most self-effacing and personal songs to reach the Top Ten charts in the 1990s, It's Good to Be King deals with the phenomenon of rock & roll stardom."
-He described the song's melody as "elegant and folk-rock-ish", and also buttressed by a Michael Kamen string arrangement that he described as "absolutely stunning".
+On AllMusic, reviewer Matthew Greenwald wrote about the song, "One if [sic] the most self-effacing and personal songs to reach the Top Ten charts in the 1990s, "It's Good to Be King" deals with the phenomenon of rock & roll stardom."
+He described the song's melody as "elegant and folk-rock-ish", and "buttressed" by a Michael Kamen string arrangement that he described as "absolutely stunning".